Welcome to the Fall 2014 YA Scavenger Hunt!! UPDATE: The Scavenger Hunt is now CLOSED.

 Entry Form: Once you’ve added up all the numbers, make sure you fill out the form here to officially qualify for the grand prize.
 Only entries that have the correct number will qualify.

 Rules: Open internationally, anyone below the age of 18 should have a parent or guardian’s permission to enter.
-To be eligible for the grand prize, you must submit the completed entry form by April 6th at noon Pacific Time.
+To be eligible for the grand prize, you must submit the completed entry form by Sunday, October 5th at noon Pacific time.
 Entries sent without the correct number or contact information will not be considered.

 Sound Good?
 All right, let’s get ready to rumble!